 Seasonal events that are FREE

-Nuit des Musées
+1. Nuit des Musées

 For more than 10 years, on the 3rd Saturday of May, the museums of France open their doors to visitors free of charge.
 Organized by the Ministry of Culture and Communication, Nuit des Muées aims to make culture accessible for everyone.
 During this event, in addition to presenting their permanent collections, some Parisian museums offer special events such as conferences, shows, readings and concerts.

 For one night only you can visit Paris’ major museums including the Louvre, the Musée d’Orsay, the Pompidou Center and smaller museums like the Museum of Arts and Crafts, the Museum of Decorative Arts or the Palace Discovery.
 Nuit des Musées takes place in thirty different countries in Europe throughout the year.
 It’s the best time to enjoy an immersive cultural experience free of change!
-The 2019 Nuit des Musées will be on May 19th.

-Fête de la Musique
+2. Fête de la Musique

-On Friday, June 21, 2019, Paris will host its 38th Fête de la Musique.
+On Sunday, June 21, 2021, Paris will host its 39th Fête de la Musique.
 In every arrondissement, different concerts will be held with free admission for all.
 You find musicians, bands, and DJs playing on the streets, in cafés and restaurants.
 Every variety of music is present, from classical to house music, so there’s something for everyone.
 Pack a bag and spend the entire day going from show to show.
 It’s always a huge celebration!

 Nuit Blanche is a once a year event where art installations are set up across the city.
-This 2019, on the evening of October 5th until the early hours of October 6th, various locations around the city will be turned into public galleries where visitors can experience immersive art installations free of charge.
+This 2021, on the evening of October 3rd until the early hours of October 4th, various locations around the city will be turned into public galleries where visitors can experience immersive art installations free of charge.
 The theme of Nuit Blanche changes every year and is designed by a rotating cast of artists and curators.
 It’s a unique event where you’ll get to experience art in an unusual, fun way!